Turning Any Image into a Minecraft Skin

 Alternative Method: Hire a Professional from Fiverr

-All the methods listed above will take a significant amount of time and effort while there are people on Fiverr that are more than willing to create your Minecraft skin to your specifications.
+All the methods listed above will take a significant amount of time and effort while there are people on Fiverr that are more than willing to create your Minecraft skin to your specifications (and they did it a lot already).
+Here are the best ones we found:

 First Fiverr Job, Minecraft skins starting at $10